THE STORY BEHIND THE SERIES

 cause them to look at each other over the heads of the youngsters with a knowing wink that

-says, they’ll understand this someday!
+says, "they’ll understand this someday!"

-As I stow little pockets of Their presence into the books, I hope to create a gift that keeps giving
+presence into the books, a gift that keeps giving is created.
+If the deeper meanings underlying

 Most of all, I love creating a place where readers can get lost in a world of joy and fun that hugs